Skip to main content

 Elective Courses

-FOOD7004 Food law and waste management (6 credits)
+FOOD7004 Food studies: exploring economics, culture, and environmental implications (6 credits)

 The role of research from the management perspective in global corporations, the R & D process and the impact of technological innovation on the development of new products will be discussed.
 The impact of global issues in the direction of research and development for food corporations.
 The risks and opportunities of new product development for international markets.
 Interrelationship between product recipes, processing and food packaging in the food product development process will be discussed together with the effects of product formulations on food safety, sustainability, fair trade and business ethics will be highlighted.